Youth Criminal Justice Act Lawyer Toronto

 The YCJA differs from the Criminal Code in several ways.
 For example:

 • Young persons are entitled to special provisions for retaining legal counsel.
-When a young person is denied Legal Aid, he may nevertheless be eligible to obtain a court order for a Legal Aid certificate to hire a lawyer;
+When a young person is denied Legal Aid, they may nevertheless be eligible to obtain a court order for a Legal Aid certificate to hire a lawyer.

 • The courts look to incarceration as a very last resort with young persons.